Informed Therapy for Adult TCKs & Missionary Families

 Your life is no accident.

-I know what it’s like to go through the difficult process of adjusting to another culture, learning another language, and then the sometimes painful, lonely, and confusing reentry to the United States.
+After living on the other side of the world myself, I know what it’s like to go through the difficult process of adjusting to another culture, learning another language, being so close-knit with the other American families who live there with you, and then going through the sometimes painful, lonely, and confusing reentry to the United States.
 It’s not, and perhaps never will be, entirely “home” to you in the same way that it is to others.
 Your heart is split between homes.
 And they say that to speak another language is to have another soul.
+In addition, I have completed specialized training with Wycliffe Bible Translators and SIL that focused specifically on serving cross-cultural workers and the unique challenges that you face.

 I will walk beside you as you put the pieces together to make sense of your past, figure out who you are now, and discover where you’re going and who you want to become.